Play a Video Clip on a Web Page Using HTML

 Video File Formats for Web Pages and Video Posting

-Whatever file format saved by your video recording device you will need to support two, three or four formats for your HTML web page.
-Have the video in .mp4 and .webm for the latest versions of HTML5 browsers, add .ogv (or .ogg) for older HTML5 browsers, and finally .flv for non-HTML5 browsers.
+Whatever file format is saved by your video recording device you will need to support two, three or four formats for your HTML web page.
+Have the video in .mp4 and .webm for the latest versions of browsers, add .ogv (or .ogg) for older HTML5 browsers, and finally .flv for non-HTML5 browsers.
 Once you have the video files in the various formats upload them to the web server ready for your web page or post.
-Ideally a web page will provide a MPEG4 and WebM video as a minimum to support all the commonly used browsers: Internet Explorer, Chrome, Safari (including iOS), Firefox, Edge and Opera.
-To see the browser market share by version look at the Desktop Browser Version Market Share or Mobile/Tablet Browser Market Share pages at www.netmarketshare.com.
+Ideally, a web page will provide an MPEG4 and WebM video as a minimum to support all the commonly used browsers: Chrome, Safari (including iOS), Firefox, Edge and Opera, and even the final versions of Internet Explorer.
+To see the market share of web browsers look at Statcounter's Browser Market Share.

 Converting Video For Use on a Web Page

-The device used to record video usually comes with support software, it may allow conversion of the recorded video to different formats.
-Alternatively commercial and free software is available to convert video files between file formats.
-The free Miro Video Converter is a simple to use video file converter for PC or Mac as well as providing Linux source code.
+The device used to record video usually comes with support software, which may allow conversion of the recorded video to different formats.
+Alternatively, commercial and free software is available to convert video files between file formats.
+The free Miro Video Converter is a simple-to-use video file converter for PC or Mac as well as providing Linux source code.

-If you do not need to convert video file formats that often then an online conversion service such as www.online-convert.com or Firefogg for Firefox should be sufficient, however, home internet users normally have slow upload speeds so large video files may take sometime to convert.
+If you do not need to convert video file formats that often then an online conversion service such as www.online-convert.com can be used.
+Note, for Internet users that have slow upload speeds and large video files it may take some time to convert.
 There is also help on converting video at Wikimedia Commons.

 How to Create a HTML5 Web Page for Video